 Students from outside the EU/EEA require a residence permit to study in Sweden.
-The authority responsible for issuing residence permits in Sweden is the Swedish Migration Agency and a residence permit is granted for a maximum of one year at a time.
+The authority responsible for issuing residence permits in Sweden is the Swedish Migration Agency.
 Find your category below to see exactly what applies to you.

 Students from outside EU/EEA must apply for a residence permit for studies from the Swedish Migration Agency.
 Applications for a residence permit can under no circumstances be submitted after entering Sweden.

 If you are to support yourself with your own funds, you must submit your application no earlier than three months before the date you are applying for a residence permit from.
 This is because you will need to be able to show that you can support yourself close to the beginning of the study time and that your actions will not get too old.

 Letter of Acceptance/Notification of Selection Results as proof of admission to KTH and the duration of your studies (use the official notification printable pdf-file)

 Financial Support.
 You must show that you have secured financial support for the entire period for which you are applying for a residence permit.
 You need to have a minimum of SEK 8,568 per month for the entire study period, and be able to show a financial statement from your personal bank account.

 Proof of payment of the residence permit application fee (SEK 1500)

 A copy of documents showing that you have, or have applied for, comprehensive health insurance in Sweden (if you are admitted to studies for less than one year).